Formalizing nuance in classical music

 1 May 2022

-IntroductionThis essay is concerned with nuance in western classical piano music.
-In this context, nuance can be loosely defined as the differences between the score for a piece and an audio rendition of the piece, such as a human performance.
-These differences can be roughly divided into
+IntroductionThis essay is concerned with nuance in western classical music.
+In this context, nuance can be loosely defined as the differences between the score for a work and a rendition of the work, such as a human performance.
+These differences can be roughly divided into:

-We focus on piano.
-Other instruments (and voice) are more complex because a) their notes have additional parameters (such as attack and timbre), and b) the parameters may change continuously.
+We focus on keyboard instruments like piano.
+Other instruments (and voice) are more complex because a) their notes have additional properties (such as attack and timbre), and b) the properties may change continuously during the note.
 The ideas presented here apply to such instruments, but would have to be extended to encompass these factors.
 For most classical music, nuance is a critical component of rendition.
 An example: "Wasserklavier" by Luciano Berio.
 The score is here.

 Notice that in Grimaux's performance, no two beats have exactly the same duration, and no two notes have exactly the same volume.
-The nuance of the performance unlocks the beauty and expression of the piece.
+The nuance of the performance is a major factor in the beauty and expression of the rendition.
 Where does nuance come from?
-Some scores have indications of nuance: tempo markings, slurs, crescendo marks, fermatas, pedal markings, etc. However:
+Some scores have indications of nuance: tempo markings, slurs, crescendo marks, fermatas, pedal markings, etc. These do not completely describe the nuance in a rendition, because:

 Some general approaches:

-A research agenda for musical nuanceHaving a formalism for nuance opens up huge range of possible research in musicology.
+A research agenda for musical nuanceHaving a formalism for nuance opens up range of possible research in musicology.
 The most basic issue is what I'll call the "primitive selection problem".
 A nuance formalism (like MNS) provides a set of "primitives".
 Some of these define fluctuations in tempo or volume that affect lots of notes.
 Others apply random 'jitter' to timing and volume.
 Others affect sets of notes based on attributes such as position within a measure.
 Others apply to individual notes.
 The goal in designing the set of primitives is to find a small "basis set" of transformations, each with a small number of parameters, that can achieve the desired specifications - for example, that can closely approximate typical human performances.
-MNS, for example, has a primitive for linear tempo change.
-This was easy to implement - but is it a good approximation of ritardandos and accelerandos in practice?
-There may be better choices.
+MNS, for example, has linear and exponential primitives for tempo change.
+This was easy to implement - but can these approximate ritardandos and accelerandos in practice?
+There may be better choices: Bezier curves, trig functions, polynomials.
 I can imagine a research program to study this, by calculating the nuance in human performances, and finding the primitives that approximate it best.
 The first step is to automatically extract nuance from human performances:

 We can then use software to find a transformation that maps the score to the performance.
 This tranformation would typically have multiple levels.
 A first level would model large-scale fluctuations.
 The second level would take the residue from this, and fit it, possibly with different types of primitives.
 At some point the residue presumably would be noise-like, and its statistical properties could measured.
 Each level would consist of a set of primitives.
 The software would consider various families of primitives: in the case of continuous fluctuations this might include linear, polynomial, exponential, logarithmic, etc. The software would use data-fitting techniques to find an optimal basis set.
 It may turn out that the optimal set of primitives depends on